 - Interesting, relevant data sets engage students and help them understand where Statistics applies in real life.
 Keep in mind, you can also use your own data sets!

-Approximately 33% of existing Statistics questions in WebAssign will automatically include SALT, and more will be added over time.
+Approximately 33% of existing Statistics questions in WebAssign automatically include SALT, and more are continually added over time.
 Questions will include SALT if:

 - The problem involves a statistical function supported by SALT